Do you find yourself saying, “remember the time when….”

 My husband and I were visiting Texas with our family.
 We had just taken family photos at a local park.
-The trip was wrapping up and I mentioned how on this trip no one had gone to the emergency room or the doctor’s office.
+The trip was wrapping up, and I mentioned how no one had gone to the emergency room or the doctor’s office on this trip.

-Now, I’m not one who likes pain so I often avoid risky activities.
-I don’t like most roller coasters anymore, and especially ones with straight drops or large circles where you go upside down.
-I don’t like heights, so staying on the 84 floor of a hotel in Taiwan was nerve-wracking for me.
-Let’s just say, I tend to avoid things that I know have the potential to cause pain, but not always.
+Now, I’m not one who likes pain, so I often avoid risky activities.
+I don’t like most roller coasters anymore, especially those with straight drops or large circles where you go upside down.
+I’m not too fond of heights, so staying on the 84th floor of a hotel in Taiwan was nerve-wracking for me.
+Let’s just say that I tend to avoid things that I know can potentially cause pain.
+But not always.

 My husband wanted to have a go with me as well.
 I initiated a game of “who can keep the other one in the air?”
 I stayed down rather than pushing back up.
 It was fun until someone got hurt.
 That, someone, was me.

 In the end, I landed face first in the mulch.
 My neck hurt.
 My back hurt, and I was covered in dirt.
-My mother-in-law with some medical training rushed in.
+My mother-in-law, with her medical training, rushed in.
 It was quickly determined that I needed to go home and get cleaned up.
 My mother-in-law did an AWESOME job of cleaning me up and getting me the things I needed for my aches and pains.
 My hubby corralled the kids to take them back to the house and then came to hold my hand through the pain.

-However, she soon learned that the Lord doesn’t care if you’re a marked up $20 dollar bill that has lost its crispness.
+However, she soon learned that the Lord doesn’t care if you’re a marked up $20 bill that has lost its crispness.
 He still sees that you’re worth the full value of the $20.
-On that Sunday, I explained that through my walk with Christ, I have learned that He can iron me out, repair my tears, and heal even the scars on my face.
+On that Sunday, I explained that I have learned that He can iron me out through my walk with Christ, repair my tears, and heal even the scars on my face.
 I am worth the full value of the $20, with Him as the backing for the printed paper.

 The following week, my husband shared my adventure in a spiritual message.
-He shared about the process of repentance and how when we commit sin, many scars are left behind.
-Some scars, like the ones on my face, are obvious and can heal quickly with proper help.
+He shared about the process of repentance, and how, when we sin, many scars are left behind.
+Like the ones on my face, some scars are obvious and can heal quickly with proper help.
 Some scars are hidden (like the scars of sore muscles) and can also be healed quickly with proper attention.
 Other scars (like the bruises on my legs) are often unseen and take longer to heal.
 However, through the Savior, all aches, pains, and scars can be healed through proper repentance.

 Why do I share this story?
 Why is it family history?